-As you consider applying for a position at RDC, we want to help take some of the guess-work away by sharing some insight with you into our hiring process.
-We hope to make the steps of applying for a position, being interviewed and being hired as positive of an experience as we can, so you can spend your efforts presenting your best self through the hiring process.
+As you consider applying for a position at RDC, we want to help take some of the guess work away by sharing some insight with you into our hiring process.
+We hope to make the steps of applying for a position, being interviewed and being hired as a positive experience.

-View step-by-steps instructions of how to set up an RDC account and apply for a particular position.
+View step-by-steps instructions of how to set up an RDC account and apply for a job.

 Advertising the Position Vacancy

 All Red Deer College position vacancies are advertised on our employment website.
 Candidates interested in being considered for a position posted on the RDC website must apply online.
 Candidates must supply all required documentation (such as: cover letter, resume and references) and applications must be received prior to midnight on the closing date noted on the posting.